-Find the number of days remaining until the bond's expiration date.
+Next, you will want to find the number of days remaining until the bond's expiration date.
 The easiest way to do so is to use a spreadsheet software such as Microsoft Excel.
 Enter the bond's expiration date in one cell and today's date in another.
 Then, in a third cell, subtract the two dates from each other.
 You must type an equal sign, followed by the name of the cell containing the expiration date, followed by a minus sign, followed by the name of the cell containing today's date.
 If for example, you typed today's date in C12 ad the expiration date in C13, the formula will read: "= C13-C12"

 Divide the number of days between today and the expiration date by 365.
 The result is the time to maturity, expressed in years.
-If, for example, today's date is January 1, 2013, and the expiration date is August 15, 2021, there are 3,148 days remaining until the maturity date.
+If, for example, today's date is January 1, 2018, and the expiration date is August 15, 2026, there are 3,148 days remaining until the maturity date.
 Dividing 3,148 by 365 results in 8.62 years.